Living in Seoul as a Digital Nomad: A Complete Guide

 Transportation in Seoul

-Although a massive metropolis with over 20 million inhabitants in the metro area, living in Seoul doesn’t require a car.
-Public transportation is amazing compared to many Western cities: affordable, clean, on time, covering the city and broader metro area.
+Although Seoul is a massive metropolis with over 20 million inhabitants in the wider metro area, living in Seoul doesn’t require a car.
+Public transportation is amazing compared to many Western cities: affordable, clean, on time, and covering the city and its suburbs.

 Get your Traveler SIM and Public Transportation Card here!

-Taxi is also affordable; my usual 10-12 km ride was around 10 USD.
-Still, when possible, I preferred public transportation because it was faster and cheaper (0.9 USD / ride).
-Moreover, it can be difficult to hail a taxi at 10-11 P.M., when people finish their social dinners.
+Still, I preferred public transportation when possible because it was faster and cheaper (0.9 USD / ride).
+Moreover, it can be difficult to hail a taxi at 10-11 p.m., when people finish their social dinners.

-We had a car but used it mainly on the weekends when traveling outside Seoul.
-Even so, if our destination could be reached by train, we preferred that because it is significantly faster and more convenient.
+We had a fancy Korean car but used it mainly on the weekends when traveling outside Seoul.
+Even so, if our destination could be reached by train, we would prefer that because it would be significantly faster and more convenient.
 Also, finding a parking space can be difficult and expensive.

 Food in Seoul & South Korea